bradymholt/ansible-rails/README.md

 ## Provisioning

-Provisiong is used to to setup the the server and initially deploy the application.
+Provisioning is used to to setup the the server and initially deploy the application.

 To provision your server, run: `rake provision`.
 This will do the following: